Kingsford-Group/scalloptest/README.md

 [TransComb](https://sourceforge.net/projects/transcriptomeassembly/files/).
 The datasets, methods, and results are described in our paper (http://biorxiv.org/content/early/2017/04/03/123612).
-Here we provides scripts to download datasets, run the three methods, and report the results.
+Here we provides scripts to download datasets, run the three methods, evaluated the predicted transcripts, and report the results.

 # Datasets
 We compare the three methods on two datasets.
 The first dataset, namely **ENCODE10**,